MaheshTadepalli/DeepLearning_Assignments/Assignment1/README.md

-##GNR638 – Programming Assignment
+GNR638 – Programming Assignment
-Custom Deep Learning Framework (C++ Backend + Python Frontend) 👤 Student Information
+Custom Deep Learning Framework (C++ Backend + Python Frontend) Course Information

-Course: Machine Learning for Remote Sensing – II (Spring 2025-26)
+Course: Machine Learning for Remote Sensing – II (Spring 2025–26)
 Assignment: Design a Deep Learning Framework

-📌 Overview
+Overview

-This repository contains a custom deep learning framework built completely from scratch using:
+This repository contains a custom deep learning framework implemented completely from scratch.

-C++ backend (tensor operations, autograd, CNN layers)
+The framework consists of:

+A C++ backend implementing tensor operations, automatic differentiation, convolution, pooling, activation, and linear layers.

-Python frontend (training, evaluation, dataset handling)
+A Python frontend handling dataset loading, training, validation, evaluation, and optimization.

-⚠️ No deep learning frameworks (PyTorch, TensorFlow, NumPy, etc.) were used.
+No external deep learning libraries (PyTorch, TensorFlow, NumPy, SciPy, etc.) were used.
-Only standard libraries and OpenCV (for image loading) are used as permitted.
+Only standard C++/Python libraries and OpenCV (strictly for image loading) are used, in accordance with assignment constraints.

-🧠 Framework Features
+Framework Features

 The framework supports: